What is agnatic ancestry?

 And, while male invaders were often happy to mate with indigenous women,

-the genetic evidence shows that indigenous males sometimes had
+the genetic evidence shows that indigenous males often had

 Ancient Agnatic Lineages

 Here's a (very ancient!) genealogical lineage you may be familiar with.